Past Events

 Swimming Better Makes You Faster!

-Coached sessions will take place once-a-week on Monday evenings, from 8-9pm at the Pan Am Pool (in parallel with our regular Swim Program).
-Athletes will be given a second workout to do on their own each week, to reinforce the coached lessons and achieve the desired progression throughout the program.
+Coached sessions will take place once a week on Monday OR Wednesday evenings, from 8-9 pm at the Pan Am Pool (in parallel with our regular Swim Program).
+Athletes will be given a second workout to complete on their own each week, reinforcing the coached lessons and facilitating the desired progression throughout the program.

-Athletes will receive on-deck training from experienced coaches Christine McKinley and Patrick Peacock.
-Sessions will run for 9 weeks from October 21st to December 16th (Nov 11 will not have a coached swim due to the holiday).
-The program will also include video capture sessions, allowing athletes to have direct feedback on stroke mechanics and improvements made throughout the program.
+Athletes will receive on-deck training from experienced coaches.
+Sessions will run for 8 sessions – starting the week of October 20th until the week of December 15th (November 10th and 12th will be a week off for the program).
+The program will include video capture sessions, enabling athletes to receive direct feedback on their stroke mechanics and the improvements they make throughout the program.

 Target Audience:

-(our Intro to Triathlon Swimming will run again in Jan-Mar 2025 for newbies)
+(Our Intro to Triathlon Swimming will run again in Jan-Mar 2026 for newbies)

 Registration space is limited.